nikki-experiments/my-react-boilerplate/README.md

 ## Decide Between Manual or Auto Configuration

-Create-React-App:

 You have two choices to set up your project.
 You can create a simple app with a user-friendly full build setup that requires no manual configuration at all.
-To do this, simply use create-react-app.
+Or you can create a configurable bundler/transpiler that can scale as your project scales.
+When I'm doing small POC, I use **create-react-app**.
+If I'm doing something a little bigger, I migtht set up my project using **Parcel.js**.
+Finally if this is going to be a fully scalable project I'll install **Babel** and **Webpack**.
+Instructions for all options are below.

+### Create-React-App:

 First navigate to your desired project directory.